-Legal requirements make it mandatory that ANY employee should notify the Company's HSE Manager, the Controller or other management persons, and receive clearance approval, BEFORE leaving shore to board any mechanical, operational, or transporting equipment such as a ship, barge, offshore platform, or drill rig, crew transporter (air or sea), or similar location, on any matters relating to the conduct of Company business of service.
+Legal requirements make it mandatory that ANY employee should notify Company management, and receive clearance approval, BEFORE leaving shore to board any mechanical, operational, or transporting equipment such as a ship, barge, offshore platform, or drill rig, crew transporter (air or sea), or similar location, on any matters relating to the conduct of Company business of service.
 Employees must also report any time spent inside any port or area under jurisdiction of a Port Authority.